Borderlander103/BankDateCheck/src/bankdatecheck/README.md

 To run compiled program, open bash command line in folder containing "bankdatecheck".
+(Note: you will probably need to create a folder "bankdatacheck" and place the .class file in it.)
 Run this command: <java bankdatecheck.BankDateCheck>.

 That runs solely based of the current date/time.